TomaszWaszczyk/historia.waszczyk.com/src/content/march-7.md

 Bill Gates Dismisses the COVID Lab Leak Theory & Warns of Coming 'Unnatural Epidemics'

-"The evidence is very clear that it's naturally caused – it's a bat virus.
-We're going to have natural epidemics and sadly we may have some unnatural epidemics in the future..."
+> The evidence is very clear that it's naturally caused – it's a bat virus.
+We're going to have natural epidemics and sadly we may have some unnatural epidemics in the future...

 <video width="640" height="480" controls>
 <source src="./movies/march/next_pandemy.mp4" type="video/mp4">